Glenn Close: Upcoming projects

-In May 2024, Close joined the cast of the upcoming Wake Up Dead Man, the sequel to Knives Out and Glass Onion: A Knives Out Mystery.
-Other cast members for the film include Daniel Craig, Jeremy Renner, Andrew Scott, Cailee Spaeny, Josh O'Connor, and Kerry Washington.
-On June 19, 2024, it was revealed that Close's participation in the filming for Wake Up Dead Man, which by that point in time had only occurred for two days, was delayed, with Close revealing that she got "really hit hard" with both COVID-19 and respiratory syncytial virus (RSV).

 Close is set to reprise her stage role of Norma Desmond in a film adaptation of the musical Sunset Boulevard, though the film remains in development.
 In May 2024, it was announced that Close was reuniting with her Reversal of Fortune costar Jeremy Irons in the upcoming Simon Curtis-directed retirement home comedy Encores, with Henry Winkler and Don Johnson also co-starring.
+Close is also attached to star alongside Melissa McCarthy in a remake of the 2004 Argentine film Cama adentro to be directed by Pamela Adlon.

-In June 2025 it was announced that Close would be undertaking the role of Drusilla Sickle in the upcoming film adaptation of The Hunger Games: Sunrise on the Reaping, alongside Billy Porter.
+In June 2025, it was announced that Close would be undertaking the role of Drusilla Sickle in the upcoming film adaptation of The Hunger Games: Sunrise on the Reaping.
+Sunrise on the Reaping is set to release on November 20, 2026.

-In August 2025, it was announced that Close would star in the six-part Channel 4 British crime drama Maud, based on the short story collections "An Elderly Lady Is Up to No Good" and "An Elderly Lady Must Not Be Crossed" by Swedish crime writer Helene Tursten.
-In October 2025, Close was reported to have joined the cast of the drama film The Black Ball.
+In August 2025, it was announced that Close would star in the six-part Channel 4 British crime drama Up to No Good, based on the short story collections "An Elderly Lady Is Up to No Good" and "An Elderly Lady Must Not Be Crossed" by Swedish crime writer Helene Tursten.